-These Rules are applicable from 1 January 2014.
+These Rules are applicable from 1 January 2014 and the publication date of subsequent amendments.

 Transitional arrangements or exemptions may be able to be made with the relevant Distributor where it is deemed necessary to do so.

 The relevant Distributor is responsible to administer all supply and metering related rules for connections to their electricity network.